1. Eat Less Meat, Dairy, and Eggs

-You can avoid factory farmed meat, dairy, and eggs by shopping at farmers markets or buying directly from small family farms.
-Ask the farmers how their animals are raised and if they will allow you to visit.
+You can avoid factory-farmed meat, dairy, and eggs by shopping at farmers markets or buying directly from small family farms.
+Ask the farmers how their animals are raised and whether you can visit the farm.

-You can identify higher-welfare foods by looking for these food certification logos on packages:
+You can identify foods with the highest animal welfare standards by looking for these food certification logos on packages:

 - Global Animal Partnership (Steps 4, 5, 5+)